Content table

 Luteal phase length can vary slightly from woman to woman.
 But in general, a “normal” luteal phase is about 12 – 14 days long.

-But like a short luteal phase, a long luteal phase could be a sign of a hormonal imbalance like polycystic ovary syndrome (PCOS).
-It could also affect how long it takes you to conceive.
-So if you’ve been experiencing fertility challenges, it doesn’t hurt to check in with a doctor about your concerns.
+A long luteal phase may be considered one that lasts 16 days or longer.
+It can indicate a hormonal imbalance like Polycystic Ovary Syndrome (PCOS).
+It can also affect how long it takes you to conceive.
+So if you’ve been experiencing fertility challenges, consult with a doctor.

 Know more: How to Lengthen the Luteal Phase?
 Fertility’s Game-Changer!